-- Subj: ORDER CONVENING THE FY-22 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - ii.
-Takes responsibility for his or her actions. - iii.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADES OF W-3, W-4, AND W-5 - iii.
 Holds others accountable for their actions. - iv.
 Intervenes when necessary. - v.
 Leads and encourages leadership in others. - vi.
 Grows personally and professionally every day. - vii.
 Embraces the diversity of ideas, experiences, and backgrounds of individuals. - viii.
-Upholds the highest degree of integrity in professional and personal life. - ix.
-Exercises discipline in his or her conduct and performance. - ${\tt x.}$ Contributes to team success through actions and attitudes. - (c) Demonstrates a commitment to personal and professional growth.
+Upholds the highest degree of integrity in professional and personal life. - $% \left(\mathbf{x}\right) =\mathbf{x}$ ix.
+Exercises discipline in his or her conduct and performance. - x.
+Contributes to team success through actions and attitudes. - (c) Demonstrates a commitment to personal and professional growth.
 You should give careful consideration to officers who broadly embrace a "perform to plan" mindset; use data-driven insights; master the skills critical to naval warfare; and are open to meaningful feedback from seniors, peers, and subordinates alike. - (d) Facilitates connections in self and others.
 You should give careful consideration to officers who lead with humility and consistently and sustainably inspire their teams to perform at their best.
 This trait includes active mentorship of those within and outside of their immediate command and/or community and active advocacy for those whom they mentor.
 It also includes a demonstrated commitment to expansion of competence and continual strengthening of character. - (e) Is loyal to and behaves consistently with the Navy's core values.
 You should give careful consideration to officers who actively pursue what is right and behave consistently with the Navy's core values.
 While we do not embrace a zero-defect officer corps, the best qualified officers will demonstrate consistency between the Navy's core values and their on- and off-duty behavior.